-18. Zip Through The Trees Or Have A Tree To Tree Adventure
+17. Zip Through The Trees Or Have A Tree-To-Tree Aerial Adventure

 Crater Lake Zip Lines

-Crater Lake Zip Lines isn't actually at Crater Lake, but it's close.
+Crater Lake Zip Lines isn't actually at Crater Lake, Oregon's only National Park, but it's close.
 This forested park offers a 2-4 hour zipline tour for those who love adventure, and a kid's zipline course for children who are just getting started on ziplines or who aren't yet old enough to go on a full zip line tour.

 Salishan Aerial Park